aluckhur/xcption/README.md

      └── subfolder2
 ```
 we can use the `asses` command to build this initial directory structure on the destination volume and automatically create the XCPtion CSV file for us.
 XCPtion will analyze the source file system, will validate destination filesystem is not already contains data and will create the directory structure on the destination (using rsync).

-**directory structure created using rsync will not be updated to the destination if new files/directories are created bellow the paths managed by XCPtion jobs
+**directory structure is created using `rsync` on linux and `robocopy` on windows will not be updated to the destination if new files/directories are created bellow the paths managed by XCPtion jobs
 for example if a file is created under /src/folder1/ it should be manually updated to the destination**

 ```
-user@master:~/xcption$ sudo ./xcption.py assess -h
+user@master:~/xcption$ ./xcption.py asses -h
-usage: xcption.py assess [-h] -s SOURCE -d DESTINATION -l DEPTH -c CSVFILE [-j jobname]
+usage: xcption.py asses [-h] -s SOURCE -d DESTINATION -l DEPTH -c CSVFILE
+                        [-p CPU] [-m RAM] [-r] [-u FAILBACKUSER] [-g FAILBACKGROUP] [-j jobname]

 optional arguments:
-  -h, --help                                  show this help message and exit -s SOURCE, --source SOURCE                  source nfs path (nfssrv:/mount) -d DESTINATION, --destination DESTINATION   destintion nfs path (nfssrv:/mount) -l DEPTH, --depth DEPTH                     filesystem depth to create jobs, range of 1-12 -c CSVFILE, --csvfile CSVFILE               output CSV file -j jobname, --job jobname                   xcption job name
+  -h, --help            show this help message and exit -s SOURCE, --source SOURCE
+                        source nfs path (nfssrv:/mount) -d DESTINATION, --destination DESTINATION
+                        destintion nfs path (nfssrv:/mount) -l DEPTH, --depth DEPTH
+                        filesystem depth to create jobs, range of 1-12 -c CSVFILE, --csvfile CSVFILE
+                        output CSV file
+  -p CPU, --cpu CPU     CPU allocation in MHz for each job -m RAM, --ram RAM     RAM allocation in MB for each job -r, --robocopy        use robocopy instead of xcp for windows jobs -u FAILBACKUSER, --failbackuser FAILBACKUSER
+                        failback user required for xcp for windows jobs, see xcp.exe copy -h
+  -g FAILBACKGROUP, --failbackgroup FAILBACKGROUP
+                        failback group required for xcp for windows jobs, see xcp.exe copy -h
+  -j jobname, --job jobname
+                        xcption job name

 ```

-Example of running asses for the above filesystem:
+Example of running asses on linux:

 ```
 user@master:~/xcption$ sudo ./xcption.py assess -s 192.168.100.2:/xcp/src -d 192.168.100.2:/xcp/dst -l 2 -c example/src.csv -j src_job